theninthsky/client-side-rendering/README.md

 _~[Prerender SPA Plugin](https://github.com/chrisvfritz/prerender-spa-plugin#what-is-prerendering)_

-Over the last few years, server-side rendering has started to (re)gain popularity in the form of frameworks such as _[Next.js](https://nextjs.org)_ and _[Remix](https://remix.run)_ to the point that developers just start working with them as a default, without understanding their limitations and even in apps which do not require SEO at all.
+Over the last few years, server-side rendering has started to (re)gain popularity in the form of frameworks such as _[Next.js](https://nextjs.org)_ and _[Remix](https://remix.run)_ to the point that developers just start working with them as a default, without understanding their limitations and even in apps which do not require SEO at all (like those who have a login requirement).
 <br>
-While SSR has some advantages, these frameworks keep emphasizing how fast they are ("Performance as a default"), implying client-side rendering is slow.
+While SSR has some advantages, these frameworks keep emphasizing how fast they are (_"Performance as a default"_), implying client-side rendering is slow.
 <br>
 In addition, it is a common misconception that perfect SEO can only be achieved by using SSR, and that there's nothing we can do to improve the way search engines crawl CSR apps.